mona-prajapati15/Car-price-prediction/readme.md

-# 🧠 Card Prediction Model
+# 🧠 Car Prediction Model

-This project is a **Card Prediction Model** built using machine learning and data science libraries in Python.
-It leverages the power of logistic regression and other statistical techniques to predict card-related outcomes based on input data.
+This project is a **Car Prediction Model** built using machine learning and data science libraries in Python.
+It leverages the power of logistic regression and other statistical techniques to predict car-related outcomes based on input data.

 ## 📦 Required Libraries